George Pottinger: Trial and conviction for fraud

 Nicknamed 'Gorgeous George' on account of his predilection for "expensive tailoring", Pottinger was attending a black-tie dinner at the Muirfield club when the Fraud Squad's Kenneth Everidge arrived to arrest him at 11pm on 22 June 1973.
 Already suspended from his Permanent Secretary post at the Department of Agriculture and Fisheries following allegations raised at Poulson's earlier bankruptcy hearing, he was charged with corruption in connection with the award of building contracts.
 A 52-day trial at Leeds Crown Court followed, with Pottinger as Poulson's co-accused; both were found guilty of fraud on 11 February 1974.
 The following month, on 15 March, Poulson and Pottinger were each gaoled for five years; but whereas the former received a further seven-year prison term (to be served concurrently with the original sentence), Pottinger had his sentence reduced to four years on appeal later that year.
-Sentencing Pottinger to gaol, Mr Justice Waller said: "You have let down the honourable service to which you belonged."
+Sentencing Pottinger to gaol, Lord Justice Waller said: "You have let down the honourable service to which you belonged."
 He was dismissed from the civil service, forfeiting a retirement lump sum, and had his pension cut in half.
 As a result of his conviction, Pottinger's 1953 Coronation Honours award as Commander of the Royal Victorian Order (CVO) and his 1972 Companion of the Order of the Bath (CB) were both revoked in 1975.